Visits to the Behavior Clinic

 Visits to the Behavior Clinic are by appointment.
 Pet owners may be referred to us by their primary care veterinarians, or may contact us directly, without a referral.

-An initial visit to the Behavior Clinic usually lasts 3 to 4 hours.
+An initial visit to the Behavior Clinic usually lasts two to three hours.

-- Pet owners are asked to complete a history form before the appointment which details the pet’s home environment and the behavior problem.
+- Pet owners are asked to complete an online history form before the appointment which details the pet’s home environment and the behavior problem.